loyola-chicago-english/graduate-handbook/handbook.md

 It is ordinarily expected that all work for the Master's degree will be completed at Loyola.
 Upon the recommendation of the Director of Graduate Programs, however, and with the approval of the Dean, up to six hours of credit for graduate work at another university may be counted toward the M.A. degree.

-For students entering the Ph.D. program with prior graduate work, up to thirty hours of credit may, with the Department's recommendation and the Dean's approval, be counted toward a Loyola PhD.
+For students entering the Ph.D. program with prior graduate work, up to thirty hours of credit may, with the Department's recommendation and the Dean's approval, be counted toward a Loyola Ph.D.
 The precise number of hours credited toward advanced standing is worked out by the Director of Graduate Programs during a student's first semester in the program.

 ## Academic Honesty